 Marcus Dean Fuller is a writer, director and producer with twenty years’ experience working in film, television and stage.
 The Academy of Motion Picture Arts and Sciences has awarded his work a permanent place in the Margaret Herrick Library, a world-renowned non-circulating reference and research collection devoted to the history and development of the motion picture as an art form and an industry.
 Fuller has been a contributing writer for “The Wrap” magazine and is a guest lecturer on entrepreneurship in the film industry at Skidmore College and RPI (Rensselaer Polytechnic Institute).
 In 2008 he formed Compass Entertainment to focus on the development and production of independent, character driven films.
 Currently, Fuller serves on the Board of Directors of Yale School of Drama and the Nantucket Theater Institute.

 He is a graduate of the Yale School of Drama.

-Ms. Fuller has over ten years experience in public relations and fundraising, having worked in development for both senatorial and gubernatorial political campaigns, as well as for the Institute for American Values, a think-tank headquartered in New York City.
-Currently, Julie serves on the Board of Directors for a number of organizations including the Saratoga Performing Arts Center (SPAC).
+Julie S. Fuller has over fifteen years’ experience in public relations and fundraising, having worked in development for both senatorial and gubernatorial political campaigns, as well as for the Institute for American Values, a think-tank headquartered in New York City.
+In 2008, she partnered with Marcus Dean Fuller to form Compass Entertainment, which focuses on the development and production of independent, character driven films.
+Currently, Fuller serves on the Board of Directors for a number of organizations including the Saratoga Performing Arts Center (SPAC).